 An innovative, all-you-can-eat concept in a tapas-style restaurant.
 Located in Trier, Saarbrücken and Kaiserslautern, I was lucky to snatch a table for 2 on a Friday night.

 Packed to the brim, you can sample small bite-sized portions of food from around the world.
 Start with Ceasar salad from the USA, continue with Haloumi salad from Tunis and continue with some Asian cuisine.

 The tablet on the table will let you order every 6 minutes from the variety of dishes.
-Personal favorites were the Maroccan burger, and the Bacon rolls from Australia.
+My personal favorites were the Moroccan burger, and the Bacon rolls from Australia.

 But the menu changes every few months, so make sure to check it out.
 For reservations and the full menu, check here.

 Straight opposite the Porta Nigra, you’ll find the extensive terrace of this brasserie.
 Inside, it is warm and cozy and typical “German” style decor with loads of wooden furniture.

 They offer a wide range of German food, like Flammküchen and steak.
 But also ‘coq au Riesling’ and delicious seafood platters.
 I opted for half the lobster and steak and it was divine!

 Stack ‘em built ‘em and try to get the burger in your mouth in one piece.
 If you don’t mind having greasy hands, dirty fingers, and a belly full of burgers, then Burger House is the place to be.